Test-More/Test2-Harness/README.md

 `yath` will recognise a number of directive comments placed near the top of test files.
-These directives should be placed after the `#!` line but before any real code or comments.
-These may be placed AFTER `use` and `require` statements.
+These directives should be placed after the `#!` line but before any real code.

+Real code is defined as any line that does not start with use, require, BEGIN, package, or #

 - good example 1